MultiCraft/repixture/mods/rp_mobs/API.md

 #### `rp_mobs.init_mob(mob)`

-This initializes the mob and does initalization work in order to do things that are required for all mobs.
+This initializes the mob and does initialization work in order to do things that are required for all mobs.

 This function **must** be called in `on_activate` before any other mob-related function.